 Elephants are gray.

-Elephants grow long teeth, these are called tusks.
+Elephants grow long teeth; these are called tusks.
 Tusks never stop growing.
 Male African Elephants can grow tusks as long as 8ft.
 Elephant tusks are made out of ivory.
-Elephants don’t have any natural predators, but, humans have been known to kill elephants for their ivory tusks.
-It is illegal to kill elephants for their ivory, however, poachers are still killing elephants and selling their ivory on the black market.
+Elephants don’t have any natural predators, but humans have been known to kill elephants for their ivory tusks.
+It is illegal to kill elephants for their ivory.
+However, poachers still kill elephants and sell their ivory on the black market.
 Poaching is when an animal is killed illegally.